 The Library’s guided History and Heritage tour is wheelchair accessible.
 The tour covers the Library’s buildings and spaces.

 There is a public phone in the Mitchell Library on the Ground level.
 The phone is wheelchair accessible.

-There are four hearing loops in the Library:
+There are two hearing loops in the Library:

 - Metcalfe Auditorium